thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ***************************************************************************************

 # Scenario 3) After all the changes to edge router R2 - now we'll instead simulate a full hardware failure on R2 - completely offline.

-Question:

-Does my policy on R2 and R6 break traffic or gracefully fall back?

 We'll also run these commands on R6 to watch changes and reconvergence:
 ```